 On December 21, 2016, the Company issued an aggregate 33,350,000 shares of its common stock in an underwritten public offering (which included 4,350,000 shares subject to an option to purchase additional shares exercised by the underwriters).
 The net proceeds from this equity offering were approximately \$698.8 million, after deducting underwriting discounts and commissions and estimated offering expenses.
-The Company intends to use the net proceeds from this offering, together with the net proceeds from the offering of the 2025 Notes and cash on hand, to fund the cash portion of the purchase price for the pending Vitruvian Acquisition (see Note 15) and intends to use the remaining funds for general corporate purposes, including the funding of a portion of its capital development plans.
+The Company used the net proceeds from this offering, together with the net proceeds from the offering of the 2025 Notes and cash on hand, to fund the cash portion of the purchase price for the Vitruvian Acquisition (see Note 2).